HSR-Enhanced Sparse Attention Acceleration: Technical Overview

-The general framework for full attention computation is quite different from the previous one.
-Namely, we choose the Part 2 result of the HSR data structure.
+The general framework for prompt prefilling is quite different from the previous one.
+Namely, we choose the Part 1 result of the HSR data structure.
 Since in each inference, both the query matrix $Q$ and the key matrix $K$ differ from any other inference, we first initialize the HSR data structure with the key matrix $K$.
-Then for each row of the query matrix $Q$, we query the HSR data structure to find the activated entries. \begin{lemma} [General full attention computation framework, informal version of Lemma~\ref{lem:calculation_general_framework}] Let $Q \in \R^{m \times d}$ and $K, V \in \R^{n \times d}$ be defined as Definition~\ref{def:relu_attention}.
+Then, for each row of the query matrix $Q$, we query the HSR data structure to find the activated entries. \begin{lemma} [General prompt prefilling framework, informal version of Lemma~\ref{lem:calculation_general_framework}] Let $Q \in \R^{m \times d}$ and $K, V \in \R^{n \times d}$ be defined as Definition~\ref{def:relu_attention}.
 Assume each entry of $K$ is from Gaussian ${\cal N}(0, \sigma_k^2)$, and each entry of $Q$ is from Gaussian ${\cal N}(0, \sigma_q^2)$.
 Let $\delta \in (0, 1)$ denote the failure probability.
 Let $\sigma_a = 4 \cdot ( 1 + d^{-1} \log(m / \delta))^{1/2} \cdot \sigma_q \sigma_k$.
 Let $b = \sigma_a \cdot \sqrt{0.4 \log n}$.
 Let \textsc{hsr} data structure be defined as Part 1 in Corollary~\ref{cor:hsr_running_time:informal}.
 There exists an algorithm (Algorithm~\ref{alg:calculation_general_framework}), with at least $1 - \delta$ probability, computes full attention of $Q, K, V$ in $O(m n^{1 - 1/\lfloor d/2\rfloor} + m n^{4/5})$ time. \end{lemma}

+Then, we use the following Remark to demonstrate the different intuitions behind Lemma~\ref{lem:generation_general_framework:informal} (Algorithm~\ref{alg:relu_attn_gen}) and Lemma~\ref{lem:calculation_general_framework:informal} (Algorithm~\ref{alg:calculation_general_framework}). \begin{remark} Algorithm~\ref{alg:relu_attn_gen} is tailored for generation decoding scenarios, where the key matrix $K$ remains constant throughout each inference.
+Consequently, our optimization efforts are directed at decreasing the time required for individual inferences, which is achieved by adopting Part 2 of Corollary~\ref{cor:hsr_running_time:informal}.
+In contrast, Algorithm~\ref{alg:calculation_general_framework} is intended for prompt prefilling, a context in which the key matrix $K$ varies with each inference.
+Thus, our objective shifts to minimizing the time complexity associated with initializing the HSR data structure, leading us to select Part 1 of Corollary~\ref{cor:hsr_running_time:informal}.
+For more details, please refer to Figure~\ref{fig:difference_of_alg2_and_alg3}. \end{remark}